destin/xjc-javadoc-plugin/README.md

 ## Plugin has been incorporated into Apache CXF XJC Utils.
 This version will no longer be maintained.

-Plugin jar can be found in maven repository as org.apache.cxf.xjcplugins:cxf-xjc-javadoc http://search.maven.org/#search|ga|1|a%3A%22cxf-xjc-javadoc%22
+The new plugin jar can be found in maven repository as org.apache.cxf.xjcplugins:cxf-xjc-javadoc http://search.maven.org/#search|ga|1|a%3A%22cxf-xjc-javadoc%22

 Sample configuration: